michaelczhou/KittiHelper/README.md

 # KittiHelper
-process squence data by ROS ,aditional,can save data to rosbag.
+Process squence data by ROS ,aditional,can save data to rosbag.